NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 The inlet nodes inputs in the AirLoopHVAC:ExhaustSystem object are the exit nodes of the newly added ZoneHVAC:ExhaustSystem objects, which will be introduced here.

-One piece of important information about each of the indivual zone exhausts is that there should be at least some information about the design flow rate, which might be important for sizing and simulation.
+One piece of important information about each of the indivual zone exhausts is that there should be at least some information about the design flow rate, which might be important for sizing and simulations.
 This should be based on either a design (exhaust) flow rate by input or via zone exhaust fan (design flow) inputs.
 One way to deal with the problem is to enforce an implementaton of ZoneHVAC:ExhaustSystem for each connected zone exhaust, making is a required object for for every zone that connects to the AirLoopHVAC:ExhaustSystem.

 The ZoneHVAC:ExhaustSystem object is going to be added to describe the exhaust design flow information: